Poisson Reduction: Poisson actions and Momentum maps

-where $\theta_{\xi}$ is the right invariant 1-form on $G^*$.
-The action defined by (\ref{eq: idr}) is generally called left infinitesimal dressing action of $\mathfrak{g}$ on $G^*$.

-Let $l(\xi)$ (resp. $r(\xi)$) a left (resp. right) dressing vector field on $G^*$.
-If all the dressing vector fields are complete, we can integrate the $\mathfrak{g}$-action into a Poisson $G$-action on $G^*$ called the \textbf{dressing action} and we say that the dressing actions consist of dressing transformations.
-The following results can be found in \cite{STS}.
+Let $l(X)$ (resp. $r(X)$) a left (resp. right) dressing vector field on $G^*$.
+If all the dressing vector fields are complete, we can integrate the $\mathfrak{g}$-action into an action of $G$ on $G^*$ called the dressing action and we say that the dressing actions consist of dressing transformations. \begin{definition} A multiplicative Poisson tensor $\pi_G$ on $G$ is complete if each left (equiv. right) dressing vector field is complete on $G$. \end{definition}

-\begin{proposition} The symplectic leaves of $G$ (resp. $G^*$) are the connected components of the orbits of the right or left dressing action of $G^*$ (resp. $G$). \end{proposition} The momentum map for the dressing action of $G$ on $G^*$ is the opposite of the identity map from $G^*$ to itself.
+From the definition of dressing action follows (the proof can be found in \cite{STS}) that the orbits of the right or left dressing action of $G^*$ (resp. $G$) are the symplectic leaves of $G$ (resp. $G^*$).

-\begin{definition} A multiplicative Poisson tensor $\pi_G$ on $G$ is \textbf{complete} if each left (equiv. right) dressing vector field is complete on $G$. \end{definition}
+It can be proved (see \cite{Lu3}) that if $\pi_{G}$ is complete, both left and right dressing actions are Poisson actions with momentum map given by the identity.

-\begin{proposition} A Poisson Lie group is complete if and only if its dual Poisson Lie group is complete. \end{proposition} Assume that $G$ is a complete Poisson Lie group.
+Assume that $G$ is a complete Poisson Lie group.
 We denote respectively the left (resp. right) dressing action of $G$ on its dual $G^*$ by $g\mapsto l_g$ (resp. $g\mapsto r_g$).